kristoftajti/anchor_free_docs/docs/data/CenterNet.md

 \end{align*}
 $$

 The same is done for the bottom-right corner, but with upward and leftward pooling and addition.
-This kind of pooling help  accurately localizing corners, especially in cases where local evidence is insufficient (meaning the objects edges are hard to determine).
+This kind of pooling helps accurately localizing corners, especially in cases where local evidence is insufficient (meaning the objects edges are hard to determine).
 But this method is sensitive to edges and might miss the internal visual patterns of objects.

 Cascade corner pooling enhances the standard method by allowing corners to incorporate internal object features.